 Unlike some rose varieties that require a lot of attention, the Icy Drift® is not a finicky bush and grows with ease.
 As part of the Drift® Collection, it is bred to grow prolifically with no need to spray for diseases.
 Naturally drought and disease resistant, the roses bloom beautifully with no need for clipping or pruning.

 Cold Hardy Bush for Endless Uses

 Icy Drift® Roses are hardy from zones 4-10 and can be enjoyed in multiple environments.
 Grown as groundcover, it presents a fresh bright array of soft double blooms.
 These fast growers are a great companion to existing flowers and gardens.
 Add them to a vase to brighten up a kitchen counter, or bedside table.
 You'll have up to 6 months of continuous blooms.

 Don't Delay.
 Call and order today to start enjoying these superior roses this week!

 Planting & Care

-Selecting a location: Be sure to have a well prepared area or raised bed for your Drift Roses with a generous amount of organic matter, such as compost.
-Well draining soil is very important so be sure water does not collect in the area you intend to plant.
-If you have an overabundance of clay you may want to amend the soil with small rocks, sand or perlite to improve drainage.
+Selecting a location: Be sure to have a well-prepared area or raised bed for your Drift® Roses with a generous amount of organic matter, such as compost.
+Well-draining soil is very important so be sure water does not collect in the area you intend to plant.
+If you have an overabundance of clay you may want to amend the soil with small rocks, sand, or perlite to improve drainage.

-Planting Directions (in ground): A location that receives full sun (6+ hours) is best as the roses will not reach their full potential in shaded areas.
+Planting Directions (in the ground): A location that receives full sun (6+ hours) is best as the roses will not reach their full potential in shaded areas.